-A conflict of interest may occur if an HCA Healthcare colleague's outside activities, personal financial interests, or other private interests interfere or appear to interfere with their ability to make objective decisions in the course of the colleague's job responsibilities.
-A conflict of interest may arise when an HCA Healthcare colleague takes actions or has interests that make it difficult to perform their HCA Healthcare work objectively and effectively.
-Conflicts of interest also arise when an HCA Healthcare colleague or a member of their family receives improper benefits as a result of their position in HCA Healthcare.
+A conflict of interest may occur if an HCA Healthcare colleague's outside activities, personal financial interests, or other private interests interfere or appear to interfere with his or her ability to make objective decisions in the course of the colleague's job responsibilities.
+A conflict of interest may arise when an HCA Healthcare colleague takes actions or has interests that make it difficult to perform his or her HCA Healthcare colleague or a member of his or her family receives improper benefits as a result of his or her position in HCA Healthcare.
 Loans to, or guarantees of obligations of, such persons are of special concern.
 HCA Healthcare colleagues are obligated to ensure they remain free of conflicts of interest in the performance of their responsibilities at HCA Healthcare.
 If colleagues have any question about whether an outside activity or private interest might constitute a conflict of interest, they must obtain the written approval of their supervisor and ECO before pursuing the activity or obtaining or retaining the interest.
 Clinical decisions will be made without regard to compensation or financial risk to HCA Healthcare leaders, managers, clinical staff, or licensed, independent practitioners.